Monday, October 24, 2011

 1964: Fourteen weeks had come and gone and no one could top one of the top albums of the early Rock Era--A Hard Day's Night by the Beatles.

-1964: Manfred Mann continued to have the #1 song with "Do Wah Diddy Diddy", leaving "Dancing in the Street" by Martha & the Vandellas to be a great #2 song.
-Many thought "Last Kiss" by J. Frank Wilson & the Cavaliers would go to #1 and Gale Garnett's "We'll Sing in the Sunshine" was song #4.
+1964: Manfred Mann continued to have the #1 song with "Do Wah Diddy Diddy", leaving "Dancing In The Street" by Martha & the Vandellas as just a great #2 song.
+Many thought "Last Kiss" by J. Frank Wilson & the Cavaliers would go to #1 and Gale Garnett's "We'll Sing In The Sunshine" was song #4.
 Roy Orbison's former #1 "Oh Pretty Woman" was still hanging around.
-The rest of the Top 10: The Supremes were bidding for the second #1 of their career (on the heels of "Where Did Our Love Go") with "Baby Love", Chad & Jeremy were at #7 with "A Summer Song", "Let It Be Me" from Betty Everett & Jerry Butler", the Beach Boys couldn't advance with "When I Grow Up (To Be a Man)" and the Honeycombs had a hot song with "Have I the Right?", which moved from 20-10.
+The rest of the Top 10: The Supremes were bidding for the second #1 of their career (on the heels of "Where Did Our Love Go") with "Baby Love", Chad & Jeremy were at #7 with "A Summer Song", "Let It Be Me" from Betty Everett & Jerry Butler", the Beach Boys couldn't advance with "When I Grow Up (To Be A Man)" and the Honeycombs had a hot song with "Have I The Right?", which moved from 20-10.

 1965: The Lovin' Spoonful performed at the Longshoremen's Hall in San Francisco, California.

-1966: The Four Tops began a tour of England.
+1966: The Four Tops began a tour of England at the Saville Theatre in London.

 1969: David Bowie opened for Humble Pie at the Empire in Sunderland, England.